Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/6 Ethics/01_Understanding-Research-Integrity.md

 ### Materials to Prepare

-- Presentation on research integrity (using available Resources 1&ndash;3).
+- Presentation on research integrity (using available Resources&nbsp;1&ndash;3).
 - Group activity: example scenarios or creating additional scenarios based on local context.